-In a heated debate over technicalities on the internet you may have heard the argument "Yeah, that may be concurrent but not parallel computing."
-You're wondering what do they mean anyways?
+In a heated debate over technicalities on the internet, you may have heard the argument "Yeah, that may be concurrent but not parallel computing."
+You're wondering what do they mean anyway?
 What's the difference?
 Most importantly, should I care?

-As it turns out, Node.js can be can be categorized into one of these.
-On the general level though, as long as you keep in mind that the CPU is pretty much always keeping several balls in the air you're all good.
+As it turns out, Node.js can be categorized into one of these.
+On the general level, though, as long as you keep in mind that the CPU is pretty much always keeping several balls in the air, you're all good.

 More work than there are resources